J-Mauerhofer/observability_dashboard_dockerized/difdi.md

 cd scripts/log_generation
 ```

-Run the EvoSuite Logger (replace the path with your Tutorial_Stack directory path):
+Run the EvoSuite Logger (replace the path with your absolute path to the directory Tutorial_Stack):
 ```bash
 python EvosuiteLogger.py "/ABSOLUTE_PATH_TO_TUTORIAL_STACK" -class tutorial.Stack -projectCP target/classes
 ```